eslinter/eslint-plugin-jsx/Readme.md

 }
 ```

+`jsx/no-undef` also accepts a `varsIgnorePattern` which can be used to ignore certain undefined patterns (e.g. when using custom web elements).

 All those rules are defined by default though so you can leave out the ones you agree with.

 ## Thanks